Electrogravitational

 imparts a dynamic character to the vacuum.
 Due to high penetrating capacity

-when moving in the matter, these particles are considered to be responsible for
+when moving in matter, these particles are considered to be responsible for emergence

-addition, photons and neutrinos can consist of these particles.
-[6]
+photons and neutrinos can consist of these particles.
+[6] The

-the similarity of matter levels and SPФ symmetry.
-In particular, fluxes of charged particles
+similarity of matter levels and SPФ symmetry.
+In particular, fluxes of charged particles such

-such as praons are assumed to be the
+as praons are assumed to be the main

 Contents